 I happened to be coming up to Glasgow in early 2017 from Sheffield and I got in touch with him.
 I knew about his You Tube channel and I saw him on social media with other girls.
 I knew he was the type of guy to have fun with and nothing more.
 At that time in my life, that’s what I was looking for, especially after my previous relationship.

 I saw Addy quite a number of times over the period of about 6 months when I would visit Glasgow.
-We would hook-up, hang-out and have a good time.
-Things fizzled out when he met someone else in a more committed set of circumstance which surprised me as I don’t think he was the type.
+We would meet up, hang-out and have a good time.
+Things fizzled out when he met someone else in a more committed set of circumstances which surprised me as I didn’t think he was the type.
 However I knew what it was between us and I made the choice to see who I wanted and when I wanted.
 It was a positive experience.